CostaLab/scopen/reproducibility/CellLines/README.md

 6. DownstreamAnalysis ---> codes for scABC, Cicero and ChromVAR using either raw or scOpen imputed matrix as input
 7. EvaluationByAUPR ---> evaluate the imputation by using AUPR metric
 8. ClusteringImputation ---> evaluate the imputation by clustering
 9. SilhouetterScoreImputation ---> compute silhouette scores for imputation matrix
+10. Visualization ---> visualize imputation using UMAP